 - Huevas: The roe sacks of different fish

-A mix between french toast and bread pudding, these delicious sweets are generally served around Easter (Holy Week/Semana Santa) but are sometimes found year round served as a dessert.
-In Seville you can find a few different varieties, but the classic ones are either soaked in honey or in milk with cinnamon and sugar.
+A mix between french toast and bread pudding, these delicious sweets are generally served around Easter (Holy Week/Semana Santa) but are sometimes found year round as a dessert.
+In Seville you can find a few different varieties, but the classic ones are soaked in either honey or milk with cinnamon and sugar.

 Dulces del Convento